wormhole-foundation/wormhole/CONTRIBUTING.md

 - Releases are first tested on a testnet.
 This involves coordination with the mainnet DAO running the nodes.

-- We aim for close to 100% test coverage on all critical paths.
-Most of Wormhole's complexity is in the external interfaces, therefore, we primarily rely on software-in-the-loop E2E testing that exercises the entire path.
-Where applicable, we also use faster unit tests for invariant checking.

 - Commits should be small and have a meaningful commit message.
 One commit should, roughly, be "one idea" and be as atomic as possible.
 A feature can consist of many such commits.